Visa DS Interview Review|Basic + Intense Thinking Challenge!

 • Why does Generator save memory?

-After that the actual questions are:expense or outlay Pandas Implementing conditional filtering after groupby aggregationis equivalent to SQL's GROUP BY HAVING.
+The next practical question is: Use Pandas to implement conditional filtering after groupby aggregation, which is equivalent to SQL's GROUP BY HAVING.

-She started out by writing .groupby().filter(lambda x: ...)
-But the lambda internal logic was written incorrectly, and the voice reminded her of that. len(x) respond in singing x.sum() It's not the same thing.
-She fixed it in time, the code ran and passed, and the interviewer asked her to optimize it again into a chain expression.
+She initially wrote .groupby().filter(lambda x: …) but made a mistake in the lambda logic.
+A voice prompt reminded her that len(x) and x.sum() are not the same thing.
+She corrected the problem promptly, and the code ran successfully.
+The interviewer even asked her to optimize it to a chained expression.

 Frequently Asked Questions

-Q2: How long do I have to prepare for Onsite?
+Q2: How long should I prepare for Onsite?
 It is recommended to prepare systematically at least a week in advance, especially ML theory questions + SQL-to-Pandas conversion questions are very high frequency.

-Q3: How do I answer open-ended questions?
-Define the indicators, then describe the framework, and finally talk about hypothesis analysis.
-Never "answer the conclusion" straight away.
+Q3: How do I answer an open-ended question?
+First define the indicator, then explain the framework, and finally talk about the hypothesis analysis.
+Don't just "answer the conclusion".

 The base does not determine the ceiling